Benjamin-Loison/Mining-in-Logarithmic-Space/README.md

 # Mining in Logarithmic Space

-[Here is the report](https://github.com/Benjamin-Loison/Mining-in-Logarithmic-Space/raw/main/PDFs/Internship\%20report.pdf) of the research internship that took place from Juny to July 2021 at [INRIA Rennes](https://en.wikipedia.org/wiki/French_Institute_for_Research_in_Computer_Science_and_Automation) under [Emmanuelle Anceaume](https://people.irisa.fr/Emmanuelle.Anceaume/) supervision, based on the generalization and application to the Bitcoin blockchain of the article [*Mining in Logarithmic Space*](https://eprint.iacr.org/2021/623.pdf).
+[Here is the report](https://github.com/Benjamin-Loison/Mining-in-Logarithmic-Space/raw/main/PDFs/Internship\%20report.pdf) of the research internship that took place from June to July 2021 at [INRIA Rennes](https://en.wikipedia.org/wiki/French_Institute_for_Research_in_Computer_Science_and_Automation) under [Emmanuelle Anceaume](https://people.irisa.fr/Emmanuelle.Anceaume/) supervision, based on the generalization and application to the Bitcoin blockchain of the article [*Mining in Logarithmic Space*](https://eprint.iacr.org/2021/623.pdf).

 It enables us to compress the 358 GB Bitcoin blockchain to 4.3 GB while ensuring strong security properties.